About the Program

 The Program

-This award-winning program has been recognized as one of the nation’s most effective and cost efficient programs for targeting youth who are at the greatest risk for substance abuse, teen pregnancy, delinquency, and criminal activity.
+The award-winning program has been recognized as one of the nation’s most effective and cost-efficient programs targeting youth who are on a trajectory that can lead to limited future opportunities and even life-threatening behaviors.

 Youth Challenge Program Success